-2. Job evaluation and service improvement
+2 Job evaluation and service improvement

-- 2.1 Job evaluation does not in itself achieve service improvement but the process may assist in the identification and development of new roles, and it is necessary to ensure that new posts are slotted into the organisational structure at the correct level. - 2.2 Organisations need to consider whether to replace vacant posts with a similar post or to evaluate the needs of the service and create a new role in line with service improvement.
+- 2.1 Job evaluation does not in itself achieve service improvement but the process may assist in the identification and development of new roles, and it is necessary to ensure that new posts are slotted into the organisational structure at the correct level.
+Employers in England and Wales should also note the contents of Annex 24 of the Agenda for Change Handbook "Guidance on workforce re-profiling". - 2.2 Organisations need to consider whether to replace vacant posts with a similar post or to evaluate the needs of the service and create a new role in line with service improvement.

-3. Changed jobs/re-evaluation
+3. Changed jobs

 - 3.1 One of the aims of AfC is to allow NHS organisations to operate more flexibly by developing roles in partnership.
 Detailed procedures need to be agreed locally. - 3.2 All posts change over a period of time.
 For most, the job evaluation outcome will not normally be affected unless there are significant changes.
-Some job outcomes may be close to band boundaries and consequently the banding for these jobs may change with only limited changes to job demands. - 3.3 Where a post holder and their manager agree that the demands of the post have changed, then a re-evaluation of the post needs to be carried out. - Organisations need to establish how changes to posts will be identified and verified.
+Some job outcomes may be close to band boundaries and consequently the banding for these jobs may change with only limited changes to job demands. - 3.3 The decision about whether changes are significant and warrant a re-evaluation should be made in partnership by knowledgeable Job Evaluation practitioners - 3.4 Organisations need to establish how changes to posts will be identified and verified.
 In some cases it may be obvious and there will be discussion around these changing roles.
 On other occasions it may be due to demographic, incidental or re-organisational changes.